Fine-tune with the API or CLI

 Integer

-The number of times the model iterates through the training data.
-Adjust based on your experience with model fine-tuning.
+The number of times the model iterates over the entire training set.
+Adjust this value based on your fine-tuning experience.

 learning_rate